 I went through a few more street bikes over the next few years, eventually picking up my first “sport touring” bike, a Honda VRF800.
 Though I racked up quite a few miles on that bike, I had still only ridden in 11 different states by the time I sold it and bought a Yamaha FJR1300.
 I rode the Yamaha quite a bit the first full year I had it.
 Though I only added one more state by the end of 2014, I did a few multiple day trips including a 5 day trip down to Birmingham, Alabama.

-When I’m not traveling on my motorcycle or racing dirt bikes, I spend most of my time outside of work, making videos for my YouTube channel, assisting with the ECEA Youth Racing YouTube Channel, contributing to motorcycle publications, testing and reviewing bikes for Ride on Moto and Ducati Winchester, trail riding or writing books.
+When I’m not traveling on my motorcycle or racing dirt bikes, I spend most of my time outside of work, making videos for my YouTube channel, contributing to motorcycle publications, testing and reviewing bikes, trail riding or writing books.
 In 2017, I published my first book, Motorcyclist’s Guide to Travel.
 My second book, Two-Up Motorcycle Riding: A Beginner’s Guide for Riders and Passengers came out in summer of 2018 and I’m currently working on my third.

 If you couldn’t tell, I genuinely love riding motorcycles and I hope it’s something I’ll be fortunate enough to continue to enjoy for a long time to come.